oVirt/ovirt-site/source/feature/drools-planner-scheduler.html.md

 *   may help to counterweight the costs of the migration
 *   help to select the optimal available host

-Also the benefits may be negative, in case the host is already overallocated or overused.
+Note that the benefits may be negative, in case the host is already overallocated or overused.

+All rules in [situation costs](#costs_of_the_situation) should have a migration benefits counterpart, but this one should calculate the difference from an optimal state after the migration.

 ### Benefit to oVirt